-Jonathan devotes much of his research to policy-relevant issues in "macro-bioethics" involving, for example, the impact of industry funding on research in the biosciences (especially health-related food and nutrition research), the access to health care of undocumented patients, and the intersections between environment and public health, and between professional ethics and human rights.
-Much of this work draws on Jonathan's background in international law.
+Jonathan works at the intersections of law, ethics, and policy, exploring the impact of industry funding on research in the biosciences (especially food and nutrition research), the access to health care of the undocumented, and the intersections between environment and public health, and between professional ethics and human rights.

-As director of the bioethics program, Jonathan developed a dual-title Ph.D. program that requires students to combine bioethics with another discipline in their dissertation.
-He also redesigned a course on ethical leadership that was featured in an article in the New York Times in 2012.
-The course draws on behavioral science, social and political history, biography, and literature (as well as philosophical texts) to explore ethical leadership--or failures thereof--in the professions and in various institutions including government, the academy, and industry.
-To read more about this, click here.
+As director of the bioethics program, Jonathan developed a novel doctoral degree program that encourages students explore systemic ethical problems that often have major legal and policy implications.
+He also redesigned a course on ethical leadership that was featured in an article in the New York Times, and draws on behavioral science, social and political history, biography, and literature (as well as philosophical texts) to explore ethical leadership--or failures thereof--in the professions and in various institutions including government, the academy, and industry.
+To read more, click here.

 Jonathan's writing has appeared in The Times (London), the New York Times, LA Times, and the New England Journal of Medicine, as well as a variety of other scholarly journals.
-He has been interviewed on NPR, BBC Radio and Voice of America (among others) on topics that include international law, professional ethics, and human rights.
+He has been interviewed by NPR, the BBC, AP, and Voice of America (among others) on topics that include international law, professional ethics, and human rights.

 Jonathan recently completed a book manuscript that explores the ethical implications of the relationships between industry, government, and the academy in the context of both research and policymaking.
 The book is provisionally entitled "The Perils of Partnership: Industry Influence, Institutional Integrity, and Public Health."
 He continues to explore the ethics of reciprocity and influence, and the ethics of conflict and compromise.